We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to Milton Keynes?

-Milton Keynes flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight at midday will likely mean higher prices.
+Milton Keynes flights can be made cheaper if you choose a flight at midday.
+Booking a flight in the afternoon will likely mean higher prices.

 There’s always plenty to do and see when on holiday in Milton Keynes.
 It’s a relatively new city built in the 1960s and 70s with open green spaces for leisure activities.
 Willen Lake is a great place to visit for the day.
 Try indoor skydiving, wall climbing and skateboarding to name but a few of the attractions.
 Milton Keynes is also home to the National Centre for Badminton as well as not being too far away from the world-famous Silverstone racing circuit.
 Many families with young children enjoy visiting Gulliver’s Land Theme Park that offers fantastic value for money rides and shows.
 There are more than 70 thrill seeking rides to keep everyone entertained throughout the day.
 If shopping is your thing then Milton Keynes is the ideal travel destination for you.
 The town centre has an impressive array of shopping malls, boutique independent stores and at weekends, a farmer’s market.
 Try your luck at Towcester Racecourse which is only a 15 minute drive away from Milton Keynes.
 Towcester race meeting fixtures are held throughout the year while the venue also caters for hospitality, conferences and weddings.
 This cosmopolitan town also has an exciting mixture of pubs and clubs offering live entertainment most nights of the week.
 Eating out isn’t a problem with more than 350 restaurants and cafes to choose from.
 Whether it’s a full English breakfast, a la carte menu or a sumptuous buffet, Milton Keynes has it.